-SEEK/TRACK to seek to the previous/next channel.
-If a specific category is selected, (Jazz, Rock,
+SEEK/TRACK ▶ to seek to the previous/next channel.
+If a specific category is selected, (Jazz, Rock, previous/next channel in the selected category.
+Press and hold SEEK/TRACK to fast seek through the previous/next channels.

 News, etc.), press